ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 ![](android-form-factors.png)

-^ Different form factors on the same platform will change how the user expects to navigate
+^ Even different form factors on the same platform will change how the user expects to navigate

 ---